Life in prison for fatal shooting in road rage incident

 Wilks was sentenced to life for first-degree intentional homicide in Milwaukee County Circuit Court Tuesday.
 He will not be eligible for extended supervision, WITI-TV reported.

 Wilks claimed he shot Smith in self-defense.
-Jurors deliberated for less than two hours.
 Jurors deliberated for less than two hours before convicting Wilks in February.